-Research and Development: The increase in research and development costs was a result of increased incentive compensation costs of \$1.9 million and increased stock-based compensation expense of \$500,000.
+Research and Development: The increase in research and development costs was a result of increased salary and headcount-related costs, including incentive compensation, of \$700,000 and increased stock-based compensation expense of \$400,000.

-The Company has traditionally invested significant resources in research and development activities and intends to continue to make investments in this area, particularly as it relates to ongoing integration, evolution of its ANSYS® WorkbenchTM platform and expanding capabilities within its broad portfolio of software technologies.
+The Company has traditionally invested significant resources in research and development activities and intends to continue to make investments in this area, particularly as it relates to ongoing integration, evolution of its ANSYS® Workbench TM platform and expanding capabilities within its broad portfolio of simulation software technologies.